-- understand our business and relevant industries in general; - regularly attend meetings of our Board and of any committees on which the director serves; - review in a timely fashion and understand materials circulated to our Board regarding us or our industry; - · participate in meetings and decision-making processes in an objective and constructive manner; and - be reasonably available, upon request, to advise our officers and management.
+- understand our business and relevant industries in general; - regularly attend meetings of our Board and of any committees on which the director serves; - review in a timely fashion and understand materials circulated to our Board regarding us or our industry; - · participate in meetings and decision-making processes in an objective and constructive manner; and - · be reasonably available, upon request, to advise our officers and management.

 The Nominating and Corporate Governance Committee will also consider factors such as the likelihood that he or she will be able to serve on our Board for a sustained period, experience as a director of a public company, and knowledge of relevant industries.
-Although we do not have a formal diversity policy, due consideration will be given to our Board's overall balance of diversity of perspectives, backgrounds, and experiences.
+Due consideration will be given to our Board's overall balance of diversity of skills, experiences, backgrounds, perspectives, race, ethnicity, gender, and other differentiating personal characteristics.
+The Board believes that this promotes inclusiveness, enhances the Board's deliberations, and enables the Board to better represent the Company's shareholders.
 The Nominating and Corporate Governance Committee further believes it is appropriate for at least one member of our Board to meet the criteria for an "audit committee financial expert" as that phrase is defined under the regulations promulgated by the SEC, and that a majority of the members of our Board be independent as required under the NASDAQ Listing Rules.
 The Nominating and Corporate Governance Committee believes it is appropriate for our Chief Executive Officer to serve as a member of our Board.
 Our directors' performance and qualification criteria are reviewed periodically by the Nominating and Corporate Governance Committee.